-8 Winter Activities to do in Banff Canada in Winter
+8 Winter Activities to Do in Banff National Park

 Woman standing on a frozen lake along the icefields parkway in Banff National Park

-Not only is Banff incredibly beautiful but it is located within the Canadian Rockies, sharing borders with several other National Parks and protected areas.
-There are a wide array of activities for winter lovers, skiers, non skiers, photographers and adventure seekers and with fewer crowds in winter it is sure to delight you.
-Whether you are looking for a thrilling adventure, a physical challenge, a relaxing escape to the spa or just a culinary excursion you are sure to find it here in the Canadian Rockies.
+Banff National Park is incredibly beautiful and located in the majestic Canadian Rockies, sharing borders with several other national parks and protected areas.
+There are a wide array of activities for winter and adventure lovers—skiers, ice skaters, hikers, photographers, and adventure seekers.
+With fewer crowds in winter, Banff is sure to delight you.
+Experience a frozen Lake Louise in this charming alpine setting that whisks you away to a world of crystalline ice and fluffy snow.
+Whether you’re looking for a thrilling adventure, a physical challenge, a relaxing escape to the spa, or a culinary excursion, you can find it here in the Canadian Rockies during the winter months.

 Views of Sunshine Mountain resort Banff in Canada

-Situated right within the Canadian Rockies Banff is a great place to ski or snowboard.
-There are three ski resorts within 45 minutes of downtown Banff and one pass will get you access to all of them.
+Situated within the Canadian Rockies, Banff is a great place to ski or snowboard in winter.
+There are three ski resorts within 45 minutes of downtown Banff, and grabbing one pass will get you access to all of them.
 A pass with SkiBig3 includes Mt.
-Norquay, Sunshine Mountain Resort and Lake Louise; which is one of North America’s largest ski resorts.
-Combined there are more than 362 runs at these ski areas, 7,748 acres and a ton of different terrain and stunning scenery.
+Norquay, Sunshine Mountain Resort, and Lake Louise, which is one of North America’s largest ski resorts.
+Combined, there are more than 362 runs at these ski areas over 7,748 acres.
+You’ll ski and snowboard through a ton of different terrain and stunning scenery.

-All these ski areas have shuttle pickups in downtown Banff at several area hotels, and rental equipment can easily be picked up at the SkiBig3 Adventure Shop on Banff Avenue.
+All these ski areas have shuttle pickups in downtown Banff at several area hotels.
+Rental equipment can easily be picked up at the SkiBig3 Adventure Shop on Banff Avenue.

-I spent two days skiing at the resorts in January of 2023.
-Sunshine is spread across 4 mountains and has some fantastic ungroomed slopes, tree runs, intermediate and expert terrain and I really loved the scenery.
-You start high above the treeline and in the afternoons the fog descends on the mountain making for some very unique and picturesque skiing.
-Lake Louise however was my favorite ski area for a few reasons, it is a much bigger ski resort, has less crowds, more expert terrain and the trails were better groomed for excellent ski conditions.
+I spent two days skiing at the Banff resorts in January of 2023—it really is one of the best winter activities to do in Banff.
+Sunshine Mountain Resort is spread across four mountains and has some fantastic ungroomed slopes, tree runs, and intermediate to expert terrain.
+I really loved the scenery!
+You start high above the treeline, and in the afternoons, the fog descends on the mountain—making for some very unique and picturesque skiing.

-When guests book with SkiBig3, not only do they get all three mountains, they can reserve accommodation, rentals and transportation, too.
+When you book with SkiBig3, not only will you get access to all three mountains—you can also reserve your accommodations, rentals, and transportation all in one convenient place.
 SkiBig3 is also a proud partner of Ikon Pass and Mountain Collective, offering exclusive discounts to snow enthusiasts around the world.

 Going Green : An added bonus in sustainable travel is Mt Norquay’s new initiative that will be upgrading the resort, modernizing lifts to make them energy efficient and reducing the built environment of Mt Norquay to restore wildlife habitat in a long term goal called the Norquay 100 Vision.